 - Enhances aerobic and anaerobic endurance

-Whilst the main focus of this session is aerobic endurance, there’s actually a strong anaerobic component, making this one of the best all round hill sessions for endurance runners.
+While the main focus of this session is aerobic and muscular endurance, there’s also a strong anaerobic component, making this one of the best all round hill sessions for endurance runners.

 In this article, we’ll take a look at the training benefits of tempo hill intervals.
-And look at how I’ve used this key session in the build up to races.
+And look at how to use these as part of the build up to key races.

 So, what are tempo hills?